nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Moving or renaming the PDF file in the local disk will cause the command to not work, which will require you to reassign a file path to the person again.

 Examples:
-* `file 2` opens the PDF file assigned to the second person in the displayed list.
+* `file 2`

 ### Add meetings: `meeting`

-Adds one or more meeting times to a person in the FABook.
+Adds one or more meeting times to a person in your FABook.

 Format: `meeting INDEX mt/MEETINGTIME...`